MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVirtualAppointmentsPolicy.md

 --------                 ----------------------
 Tag:sms-enabled                            True
 ```
-Creates a new policy instance with the identity enable-sms. `EnableSmsNotifications` will default to true, as it was not specified.
+Creates a new policy instance with the identity enable-sms. `EnableSmsNotifications` will default to true if it is not specified.

 ### Example 2
 ```powershell